Pekka Haavisto: Minister of Foreign Affairs, 2019–2023

 In February and March 2021, Haavisto was under criminal investigation for an alleged Highway Code violation in December 2020.
 The complaint originated from a video recorded by a reporter for the gossip magazine Seiska, which included commentary that Haavisto had not stopped for two pedestrian crossings.
-The prosecutor who reviewed the video evidence decided to not to press charges, citing construction work that had disabled the first crossing and created an unclear situation for the other.
+The prosecutor who reviewed the video evidence decided not to press charges, citing construction work that had disabled the first crossing and created an unclear situation for the other.

 Haavisto was appointed EU's special envoy to Ethiopia during the Tigray War.
 In February 2021, Haavisto stated that violence and suffering in Ethiopia was "out of control" and could cause a large refugee crisis.
 In June 2021, he briefed the European Parliament on the conflict.
 Haavisto warned of a possible ethnic cleansing of Tigrayans, stating that Ethiopia's leaders in closed-door talks said "they are going to wipe out the Tigrayans for 100 years."
 Ethiopia's foreign ministry dismissed Haavisto's comments as "ludicrous" and a "hallucination of sorts or a lapse in memory of some kind."
 Haavisto stated that Ethiopian criticism will have no effect on his work as envoy and referred to an upcoming UN human rights report on the situation.

 On 17 May 2022, Haavisto signed Finland's application to join NATO.
 Haavisto visited Kyiv in November, stating that "Finland strongly condemns Russia's illegal invasion of Ukraine.
 We will continue our firm support to Ukraine as long as necessary."

+2024 presidential election

+In June 2023, Haavisto announced that he would reprise his candidacy in the 2024 Finnish presidential election as an independent candidate.
+Haavisto finished second in the first round of voting held on 18 January 2024 and later lost to Alexander Stubb in the runoff on 11 February 2024.
+Stubb officially took office as the 13th President of Finland on 1 March 2024.